top of page

 Incentive by mobility premium

 In many cases, an employee with a certain professional qualification is particularly suitable for a position abroad.
-Experience has shown that an attractive salary is the best way to motivate qualified employees.
+Experience has shown that an attractive salary package is the most effective means of motivating qualified employees.
 The amount at which the incentive threshold is exceeded varies from case to case.
 The incentive can be created by a mobility bonus, which is usually granted to every employee who is willing to spend time abroad.
 The amount of this remuneration component is a question of company policy.

 Compensation for disadvantages as consolation

-Disadvantage compensation is necessary for host countries which are less attractive due to climatic, political, cultural and economic developments.
+Hardship compensation is required for host countries that are less attractive due to climatic, political, cultural, or economic conditions.
 These disadvantages are also referred to as hardship.
 In this area in particular, there is a multitude of conceivable and applied design options.
 What these systems have in common is a country-specific approach.
 To facilitate orientation, a brief overview is presented here.
 In the case of a short-term stay within the framework of a business trip of up to three months or up to a stay abroad of up to 183 days, a justifiable compensation for disadvantages can be achieved by means of the tax-recognised rates for additional expenses for meals and overnight accommodation for business trips of one or more days.
 It makes sense to use the indices of the BfAI (Bundesstelle für Außenhandelsinformationen in Köln) or Lufthansa for stays abroad that go beyond this point in time.
-However, against the background of the strong Europeanisation, the following system also appears to set clear accents:
+However, in light of increasing European integration, the following model also appears to establish clear distinctions:

 Staggered compensation for disadvantages